mpv-player/mpv/DOCS/man/input.rst

     meson version used to compile mpv is older than 1.1.0, then a hardcoded string of a few, arbitrary options is displayed instead.

+``mpv-full-configuration``
+    The full list of enabled features available in the current build.
+The feature names are listed in ``meson.options`` and the string is space separated.

 ``ffmpeg-version``
     The contents of the ``av_version_info()`` API call.
 This is a string which identifies the build in some way, either through a release version number,